ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/attachments/put-attachment.dotnet.markdown

-﻿# Operations : Attachments : How to put an attachment?
+﻿# Operations : Attachments : How to Put an Attachment

-This operation is used to put attachment to document.
+This operation is used to put an attachment to a document.

 ## Syntax